jedisct1/webassembly-benchmarks/2021-Q1/README.md

 So, what happened? `lucet`'s performance likely didn't change.
 What is more likely to have happened is that `wasmtime` got a brutal speed boost after switching to the latest `cranelift` version and the new backends it comes with. `lucet` and `wasmer-cranelift` are bound to see the same performance boost once they also upgrade their `cranelift` dependency.

 Trying to confirm that theory, I updated the `cranelift` dependency to the `0.23.0` version, and enabled the `new-x64-backend` feature flag to use the new backend.
-It didn't make any significant difference, so there may be something else that `wasmtime` does and that `lucet` and `wasmer` don't.
+It didn't make any significant difference, so there has to be something else that `wasmtime` does and that `lucet` and `wasmer` don't.

 ## Interpreters